Fannia Cohn: Conferences and political activity

-Fannia Cohn was selected as an American delegate to the International Women's Conference held in Washington, DC in 1919.
+Fannia Cohn was selected as an American delegate to the International Women's Conference held in Washington, D.C., in 1919.
 She was also a delegate to the 1st International Conference on Workers' Education, held in Brussels, Belgium in 1922.
-She served in a similar capacity at the 2nd International Conference on Workers' Education, held in Oxford, England in 1924.
+She served in a similar capacity at the 2nd International Conference on Workers' Education, held in Oxford, England, in 1924.

 In 1924 Cohn became active in the Conference for Progressive Political Action (CPPA), a group envisioned as an umbrella organization of progressive political and trade union activists leading towards the establishment of a labor party in the United States.
 Cohn was elected a member of the National Committee of the CPPA.
 Despite the failure of that organization to survive beyond 1925, Cohn remained active in left wing politics at least through the 1940s as a member of the League for Industrial Democracy.

 Death and legacy

 Fannia Cohn retired from trade union affairs in 1961.
 She died in New York City on December 24, 1962.
 She was 77 years old at the time of her death.